Pretexting: Current education frameworks

 Current education frameworks on the topic of social engineering fall in between two categories: awareness and training.
 Awareness is when the information about social engineering is presented to the intended party to inform them about the topic.
 Training is specifically teaching necessary skills that people will learn and use in case they are in a social engineering attack or can encounter one.
 Awareness and training can be combined into one intensive process when constructing education frameworks.

 While research has been done on the successfulness and necessity of training programs in the context of cybersecurity education, up to 70% of information can be lost when it comes to social engineering training.
-A research study on social engineering education in banks across the Asian Pacific, it was found that most frameworks only touched upon either awareness or training.
+In a research study on social engineering education in banks across the Asian Pacific, it was found that most frameworks only touched upon either awareness or training.
 Also, the only type of social engineering attack that was taught was phishing.
 By looking at and comparing the security policies on these banks' websites, the policies contain generalized language such as "malware" and "scams", while also missing the details behind the different types of social engineering attacks and examples of each one of those types.

 This generalization does not benefit the users being educated by these frameworks, as there is considerable depth missing when the user is only educated on broad terms like the examples above.
 As well, purely technical methods of combatting against social engineering and pretexting attacks, such as firewalls and antiviruses, are ineffective.
 This is because social engineering attacks typically involve exploiting the social characteristic of human nature, thus purely combatting technology is ineffective.